Fishing the Strawberry Reservoir Triangle

 Points of the Strawberry Reservoir Trolling Triangle

 The 3 points of the triangle are the Strawberry Bay Maria, Haws Point, and the Ladders.
 I go in that order.
 Some days I catch them all along that triangle.
 Other days they’re just in one area, and if the bite gets hot, I tend to just work where they’re biting.
+The route puts you through a lot of good territory though, and its really helpful when trying to find the fish.

 What Will You Catch on the Triangle